Bhavik-Jain/Bhavik-Jain/README.md

 - 🎓 Currently Pursuing **Master of Computer Applications** from **Sinhgad Institute of Management, Pune**.
 - 💻 I’m looking for Internship as a **Python Developer**.
 - ✏️ I also write blog on [Blogging for Geeks]("https://bloggingforgeeks.com/" "Blogging for Geeks")
-- 🎯 I am open for collaborations in Machine Learning and Data Science domains.
+- 🎯 I am open for collaborations in Full stack Roles in Django or React.
 - 📜 Scroll Down to see my Pinned Repositories.
 ***********
 **You Can Contact Me On**: